arpitbbhayani/articles/blogs/fsm.md

 ```

 ## FSM Class
-To keep things encapsulated we will define a class for FSM which holds all the states and maintains current state of the machine.
+To keep things encapsulated we will define a class for FSM which holds all the states and maintains the current state of the machine.
 It will also have a method called `send` which actually sends input to the current state.
-The current state upon receiving this input, makes a decision and updates the `current_state` of the FSM.
+The current state upon receiving this input makes a decision and updates the `current_state` of the FSM.

-Depending on the usecase the FSM could also have a function that answers the core problem statemet, example does the given line matches the regular expression? or is the number divisible by 3?
+Depending on the use-case the FSM could also have a function that answers the core problem statement, the example does the given line matches the regular expression? or is the number divisible by 3?

 The FSM class for the regular expression `ab*c` could be modelled as,